 - What is the purpose of your design?

 - What will be the function of your engineered biological system?

-- In which organism will you build the function?
+- In which chassis will you implement your design?
 Bacteria, yeast, maybe a cell-free system?

 - Which biological parts will be required to implement your function?